gracechin/DE3-ROB1-FEEDING/docs/source/using_baxter.rst

 Controlling Baxter
 ^^^^^^^^^^^^^^^^^^

 `Baxter’s Python Interface <http://sdk.rethinkrobotics.com/wiki/Baxter_Interface>`_ is used to control the robot. `Research SDK Example Programs <http://sdk.rethinkrobotics.com/wiki/Foundations#Robot_Foundations>`_ of how it is used are in the Desktop of the lab computers and are also in the Baxter Research Robot website.
-For ease of access, a BaxterControl class was created.